 Calandrinia creethae Tratman ex Morrison

-Calandrinia creethae is a low-growing annual plant with prostrate stems and fleshy, elongated, often balloon-shaped leaves.
+Calandrinia creethae, also known as Rumicastrum creethae, is a low-growing annual plant with prostrate stems and fleshy, elongated, often balloon-shaped leaves.
 It grows up to 2 inches (5 cm) tall.
 Leaves are up to 2.4 inches (6 cm) long and vary in color from bright green to yellow and pink.
-Flowers appear in clusters of 10 or more on long branched stems.
-They are white or mauve, 6-petaled, with long stamens, up to 0.5 inches (1.2 cm) in diameter, and usually appear in spring.
+Flowers appear in clusters of 10 or more on long branched stalks, usually in spring.
+They are white or mauve, 6-petaled, with long stamens, up to 0.5 inches (1.2 cm) in diameter.

 How to Grow and Care

 Calandrinias are very easy to care for as they can tolerate prolonged dry periods.
 They do not like too much water, especially in the winter.
-Plants can grow as a short-lived perennial in warm regions but should be grown as annuals elsewhere.
-Propagate by taking cuttings or allow plants to self-seed in situ.
+Plants can grow as short-lived perennials in warm regions but should be grown as annuals elsewhere.
+Propagate by taking cuttings or allowing plants to self-seed in situ.